Ann-Maksay/number-calculation/README.md

 The application calculates the largest number, smallest number, arithmetic mean, median, and measures the execution time in seconds.

+## Prerequisites

+Before running this application, ensure you have the following installed:

+- Node.js: [Download Node.js](https://nodejs.org/) and follow the installation instructions for your operating system.

 ## Installation

 1. Clone the repository: